marcusoftnet/marcusoftnet.github.io/_pages/talks.md

 Through my consultancy, I've met many companies in different fields of work (from internet startup, through big banks and even hospitals in Indonesia).
 In each of these settings, I have seen some similarities and common challenges.

-I have therefore collected a long list (36 and growing) of practices that I keep coming back to in my recommendations and while helping teams and organisations.
+I have therefore collected a long list (36 and growing) of practices that I keep coming back to in my recommendations and while helping teams and organizations.

 This session is very practical but ties back to the theories behind kanban, lean and agile as the need arises.
 Most of the tips focus on one team / one board, some of the practices have implications and benefits for the larger organisation.